-Qualifications: Applicant must have a Ph.D. in neuroscience, cell biology, biochemistry, cognitive neuroscience, molecular biology or a related scientific field.
+Qualifications: Applicant must have a Ph.D. in cellular or systems neuroscience, cell biology, biochemistry, molecular biology or a related scientific field.
 It is preferable that the successful applicant has experience with either 1) quantitative microscopy, or 2) biochemical analyses of brain tissue.

 The applicant must have excellent communication skills and have the motivation to pursue and drive projects independently.